Atlanta Zero Mile Post

 In October 2018, the Zero Mile Post was moved from the Georgia Building Authority's depot building to the Atlanta History Center, and the building was demolished to accommodate the reconstruction of the Central Avenue and Courtland Street bridges above.
 A replica post was placed at the exact location of the original, and paired with an interpretive marker provided by The Georgia Historical Society after the bridge work concluded.

-The Zero Mile Post's relocation generated controversy, with some arguing that it lost much of its significance by being removed from its original location, while those at the history center say that it is well preserved, and that the replica is better suited for outdoor exhibition.
+The Zero Mile Post's relocation generated controversy, with some arguing that it lost much of its significance by being removed from its original location, while those at the History Center say that it is well preserved, and that the replica is better suited for outdoor exhibition.
 The Zero Mile Post is currently displayed and interpreted in an exhibition, Locomotion: Railroads and the Making of Atlanta, with the recently restored Texas locomotive, one of the two remaining Western & Atlantic locomotives that would have passed by the mile post many times during its service.

 Usually placed along rail lines at each mile, markers informed train crews where they were along a specific route.
 The above-ground portion of the rectangular marker is approximately 1 foot wide on each side and 42 inches tall.
-The crown is pyramidal, and one side of the marker is engraved with "W&A RR OO" – the W&A indicating the Western & Atlantic Railroad and the double-zero designating the beginning of the rail line.
+The crown is pyramidal, and one side of the marker is engraved with "W&A RR 0.0" – the W&A indicating the Western & Atlantic Railroad and the double-zero designating the beginning of the rail line.
 The other side of the marker is engraved “W&A RR 138”.
 When entirely exposed, the marker is 7 feet 5 inches tall and weighs approximately 800 pounds.